venom-blockchain/venom-blockchain.github.io/docs/start/general/wallet/01-how-to-sign-in-into-the-wallet.md

 :::info info
 Make sure you have made the seed phrase backup with the wallet extension, before logging out the account .
-See, how to back up your seed phrase using your account [here] (06-how-to-create-a-backup-file.md).
+See, how to back up your seed phrase using your account [here](06-how-to-create-a-backup-file.md).
 :::